Updates in progress

 We’re working with the Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (Corps) to update our current interagency wetland mitigation guidance published in 2006.
 Since then, there have been changes in the world of wetland mitigation.
 A federal mitigation rule was issued in 2008, and we have developed several tools for incorporating a watershed approach, and calculating mitigation gains and wetland losses.
 In addition, many of the references and web links in the documents are no longer current.
 We are working to integrate these new tools and policy changes into a unified document to provide clear guidance on wetland mitigation goals and requirements.
-Our plan is to publish the updated guidance in late 2019.
+Our plan is to publish the updated guidance in 2020.

 You can stay up to date on this process by signing up for email updates through our Wetlands Information Listserv.